algacss/algacss/README.md

 #or

 yarn add alga-css

+#or for testing (with next tag)

+npm install alga-css@next --save-dev
 ```

 If you use tool that support PostCSS out of the box like Vite for instance, you just need to create a new config file which is `postcss.config.cjs` and add the code below to that file.